snscaimito/snscaimito.github.com/airtravel/index.markdown

 ## Being Instrument Rated Is Necessary
 There really is no doubt that being an instrument rated (IR) pilot is necessary when using an aircraft for business travel.
 I have started my IR training and if all goes well will be able to perform IFR flights in a few months.
 However, even with an instrument rating and a good IFR capable aircraft the weather still can set limits and cause you to cancel a flight.
 Even commercial airlines are subject to that.

+[As of April 2014 I am now an instrument rated pilot.](/aviation/2014/04/13/instrument-rated-pilot.html) The new skill has proven very helpful immediately as can be seen in a [number of trip reports](/category/aviation.html) of IFR flights after earning the qualification.